ali-al-najjar/maze-game/README.md

 # maze-game
-Creating a maze game using maze.js
+Creating a cursor maze game using javascript.